CatherineYCChen/ICME_Computing_Refresher_2025/linux.md

 * Notepad++ - https://notepad-plus-plus.org/

 ## Slurm
-Slurm is a job scheduler that is implemented in Farmshare and many of the other clusters on campus.
+[Slurm](https://slurm.schedmd.com/quickstart.html) is an open-source resource manager and job schedule that is implemented in Farmshare and many of the other clusters on campus.
 This judiciously allocates computing resources to users.
 There are a few ways to use it.
 If you just want to connect to a private computer so you can run programs with computing with other users, simply use the following command to request that:
 ```
 srun --pty --qos=interactive $SHELL -l
 ```